edan-ais/VibeGames-Info/README.md

 An open-source gaming site for AI-built (vibe coded) games powered by DataSpace self-modifying zero-dependency document storage and sharing technology.

 ## About This Repository
 This repository serves as the public information hub and access point for the VibeGames platform.
 The core source code for VibeGames is maintained in a private repository to protect our proprietary DataSpace technology (provisional patent pending).
 This repository is ONLY for remote access and information on VibeGames.
+For licensing inquiries regarding the DataSpace technology or the VibeGames platform, please contact edan@analyticintelligencesolutions.com.

 ## Try VibeGames
 Visit https://edan-ais.github.io/VibeGames/ to experience the platform directly in your browser!